Beechworth Victoria

 Boats mooring at Moyne river at Port Fairy, Australia

-The quaint seaside port town oozes charm and history and boasts being one of Victoria’s most livable towns.
-There are a great number of cafes, pubs, bars and lovely boutique stores.
+The quaint seaside port town has genuine character and a strong sense of history.
+The main street has a good mix of cafes, pubs, bars and boutique stores.

-There are some fabulous things to do in Port Fairy – historical walks, a popular golf course, learn to surf, SUP or kayak, snorkelling, go to the popular Port Fairy Day Spa, walk around Griffiths Island, buy from the local markets or get yourself a ticket to the world-famous Port Fairy Folk Festival.
+There is plenty to do in Port Fairy – historical walks, a popular golf course, learn to surf, SUP or kayak, snorkelling, go to the popular Port Fairy Day Spa, walk around Griffiths Island, buy from the local markets or get yourself a ticket to the world-famous Port Fairy Folk Festival.

 Where to stay in Port Fairy